ArronJablonowski/OpenClawNotes/README.md

 # 🧬 AI Lab Setup & Hardening Guide for AI Agents on Apple Silicon 🧬

-🚧 🚧 🚧 Under Construction 🚧 🚧 🚧*in beta*

 This document provides a guide for setting up a dedicated, locally hosted, and security-hardened installation of AI Agents, such as OpenClaw and Hermes on Apple Silicon hardware.